build-on-aws/content/posts/getting-started-with-opensearch-models/04-troubleshooting-ml-commons-framework/index.md

 }
 ```

-As you may have noticed; there is a fair amount of settings being used by the ML Commons plugin.
+As you may have noticed; there is a fair amount of settings being used by the ML Commons Framework.
 Some of them are self-explanatory and I won't go over in detailing all of them.
 Instead, below, I summarize the top five settings you may want to know in more details.

 1. **plugins.ml_commons.model_access_control_enabled**: models deployed at OpenSearch can be fully controlled with granular roles that you can tie to them.
 This setting enables that behavior, as opposed to allow anyone to use modes anytime they want.
 If perhaps you are working with a cluster with this setting enabled, you may know to review if someone didn't associate a role to the model, which may explain why you are getting access errors every time you try to deploy or running predictions with the model.